-The blower speed MUST be set to give the correct air temperature rise through the furnace as marked on the rating plate.
+The blower speed MUST be set to give the correct air temperature rise through the furnace as marked on the rating plate for both high fire and low fire operation.
 Temperature rise is the difference between supply and return air temperatures.